Condorcet Markets: Equilibrium price in Naive and Kelly markets

-We can thus conclude that the equilibrium price in Naive markets is unique. \begin{theorem} For any $\q$ and $\b \in \B_\q$, $NC(\b)$ is a singleton. \end{theorem} We will refer to such equilibrium profile as $\s_{NC}(\b)$ and to its equilibrium price as $p_{NC}(\b)$.
-An interesting consequence of the above results is that such equilibrium price behaves like a quantile of $\b$, splitting the belief profile into segments roughly proportional to the price. \begin{corollary} Fix $\q$.
-For any belief profile $\b \in \B_\q$ there are $n \cdot p(\s)$ agents $i$ such that $b_i \geq p_{NC}(\b)$ and there are $n \cdot (1-p(\s))$ agents $i$ such that $b_i \leq p_{NC}(\b)$. \end{corollary} The equilibrium price $p_{NC}(\b)$ corresponds to the $(1-p_{NC}(\b))$-quantile of $\b$.\footnote{A similar observation, but for a continuum of players ($N = [0,1]$) and for subjective beliefs is reported in \cite{manski06interpreting}.}
+We can thus conclude that in Naive markets there exists exactly one competitive equilibrium and, therefore, only one equilibrium price. \begin{theorem} In Naive markets, for any competence profile $\q$ and belief profile $\b \in \B_\q$, $NC(\b)$ is a singleton. \end{theorem} \begin{proof} The result follows directly from Lemmas \ref{lemma:least} and \ref{lemma:most}. \end{proof} We will refer the equilibrium profile as $\s_{NC}(\b)$ and to its equilibrium price as $p_{NC}(\b)$.
+An interesting consequence of the above results is that such equilibrium price behaves like a quintile of $\b$, splitting the belief profile into segments roughly proportional to the price. \begin{corollary} In Naive markets, for any competence profile $\q$ and belief profile $\b \in \B_\q$, there are $n \cdot p(\s)$ agents $i$ such that $b_i \geq p_{NC}(\b)$ and there are $n \cdot (1-p(\s))$ agents $i$ such that $b_i \leq p_{NC}(\b)$. \end{corollary} The equilibrium price $p_{NC}(\b)$ corresponds to the $(1-p_{NC}(\b))$-quantile of $\b$.\footnote{A similar observation, but for a continuum of players ($N = [0,1]$) and for subjective beliefs, is made in \cite{manski06interpreting}.}